 Be aware of the following:

-- Upgrades from beta versions of the software are not supported.
+- Upgrades from beta or prerelease versions of the software are not supported.

 The following is a checklist of steps to complete before you upgrade your geodatabase:

 - Be sure the Db2 and ArcGIS version combination you want to use is supported.
 See IBM Db2 database requirements for ArcGIS for information.